I'm a KING 5 investigative reporter who enjoys digging beneath the surface to uncover important stories.

 My stories have changed public policy: at the state’s fraud investigation unit; in the way police departments trace guns used in crimes; in the monitoring of offenders on King County’s work program; in the liberal use of “half-days” at Washington schools; to reduce the use of an automated bail system that released suspects accused in serious crimes; by revealing how Seattle’s worst parking violators were going unpunished; by revealing public employees cashing in on unneeded overtime; and improved inspections of commercial trucks on Washington roadways.

-My stories led to criminal charges against people who rolled back car odometers, bilked the food stamp program, a man who posed as a doctor to cash in on the flu epidemic with a fly-by-night clinic, and a home-based daycare resident who sexually abused young clients.
+My stories led to criminal charges against people who rolled back car odometers, bilked the food stamp program, tried to illegally purchase firearms in spite of court orders barring them from owning guns,a man who posed as a doctor to cash in on the flu epidemic with a fly-by-night clinic, a home-based daycare resident who sexually abused young clients.

 I've also spent many years covering the case of notorious skyjacker DB Cooper (if you know where he is, please give us a call!).